 More airplane usually means more engine(s), more horsepower, and more fuel.
 Translation: more money to operate on an hourly basis.
 Depending on how high you step up, this will determine the level of training required.
 I should point out that there are separate endorsements for complex (FAR 61.31 (e)); high-performance, (more than 200 HP) (FAR 61.31 (f)), and high altitude, above FL 250 (FAR 61.31(g)).

 If you are moving up to a turbocharged aircraft, you will likely need the high-performance endorsement.
 You will need to learn how the turbocharging system operates, along with the power settings and operational techniques for that particular engine.
-When a piston engine is turbocharged, some of the exhaust gases are redirected back into the intake manifold, along with incoming ambient outside air.
-This enables the engine to develop greater horsepower at sea level, and it typically is able to maintain sea level horsepower as you climb up to some specified altitude, typically in the mid-teens.
+When a piston engine is turbocharged, some of the exhaust gases are redirected to a “turbocharger.”
+In simple terms, a turbocharger consists of an exhaust turbine and an intake compressor (impeller).
+Hot exhaust gases drive the exhaust turbine, which drives the intake compressor at the same very high rpm.
+Thus, the density of the intake air and manifold pressure are increased, allowing the engine to deliver more power than it could without a turbocharger.

 If you are considering stepping up to multiengine flying, welcome to the world of twin engine operations.
 Multiengine training typically takes between 10 and 20 hours, depending on your proficiency and where you train.
 You will be limited to VFR flying unless you also include instrument flying as part of your training and checkride.